rtdeb/GeoPick/README.md

 <hr>

 ##### Feedback:
 You may give us feedback on bugs or desired enhancements by sending an email to *geopick [at] creaf [dot] uab [dot] cat*.
-Please understand though, that we will not respond to all emails and will not be able to satisfy all suggested enhancements.
-However, we will do our best to solve any existing bugs.
+We will do our best to solve any existing bugs.
+Please understand, though, that we will not respond to all emails and will not be able to satisfy all suggested enhancements.
+However, your input will be of much value when considering future developments.

+For those acquainted with GitHub, you may use GitHub's interface to raise issues.
+Please set the label to *Feedback from user*
 <hr>

 ### HOW TO INSTALL